zesk/zesk/docs/command-configure.md

 	file				{configure_path}/php/php-cli.ini					/etc/php5/cli/php.ini
 	file_catenate		etc/app.conf										/etc/app.conf				no-map

+Variables as defined in the "environment file" above will be replaced (`map()`ped) into each command line.
+Use the `defined` command to ensure variables are defined.

 ## Configure Commands

+### `defined var1 var2`

+Do not continue unless the variables listed are defined and have a non-empty value.

 ### `subversion repository-url directory-path`

 The repository `repository-url` is updated or checked out to `directory-path`.
 Note that authentication is not supported by this command, so any authentication should be set up already in the `$HOME/.subversion` saved configuration.

+*Only available when the Subversion module is loaded.*

 ### `mkdir target [want-owner [want-mode]]`